-Once the Third Avenue elevated train (the El) was built, more Italians moved uptown to the Arthur Avenue area.
+Once the Third Avenue elevated train (the El) was built, even more Italian immigrants moved uptown to the Arthur Avenue area.

-Arthur Avenue is on the northeast side of St. Barnabas Hospital.
+Arthur Ave. is on the northeast side of St. Barnabas Hospital.

 Take the Uptown B or D train to Fordham Road (map).
 You can also take the Uptown 4 train to a slightly farther subway station stop also called Fordham Road.